 Analysis.
 Let us consider algorithm 3.
-If the n input points are distributed in an unfavorable way then O(n) many calls of PARTIALHULL cost O(n) time which leads to a total of $O(n^2)$ worst case time.
-However, if the recursion is balanced well then the time complexity is $O(n \log n)$.
+If the n input points are distributed in an unfavorable way then O(n) many calls of PARTIALHULL cost O(n) time each, which leads to a total of $O(n^2)$ time in the worst case.
+However, if the recursion is balanced well then the recursion depth is $O(\log n)$ and on each recursion level we spend in total O(n) time, leading to total time complexity of $O(n \log n)$.